-Insurance data may provide a good proxy for describing flood damage (Barredo et al., 2012), and several studies note their potential for describing economic damage caused by surface water and urban floods (Spekkers et al., 2013; Torgersen et al., 2015; Cortès et al., 2018).
-However, there are still few studies that relate flooding to insurance data, since these companies are reluctant to provide their databases, and some of them are not even available due to confidentiality restrictions (André et al., 2013; Leal et al., 2019).
-Nevertheless, in the Mediterranean region, 20 years of flood-related insurance damage claims are available from the Spanish public reinsurer, the Insurance Compensation Consortium (Consorcio de Compensación de Seguros - CCS), for the Spanish regions of Catalonia and the Valencian Community.
+Insurance data may provide a good proxy for describing flood damage (Barredo et al., 2012), and several studies note its potential for describing economic damages caused by surface water and urban floods (Spekkers et al., 2013; Torgersen et al., 2015; Cortès et al., 2018).
+However, there are still few studies that relate flooding with insurance data, since these companies are reluctant to provide their databases and some of them are not even available due to confidentiality restrictions (André

+- 5 et al., 2013; Leal et al., 2019).
+Nevertheless, in the Mediterranean region, 20 years of flood-related insurance damage claims are available from the Spanish public reinsurer, the Insurance Compensation Consortium (Consorcio de Compensación de Seguros, CCS), for the Spanish regions of Catalonia and the Valencian Community.
 CCS is a public institution that compensates homeowners for damage caused by floods, playing a role similar to that of a reinsurance company (Barredo et al., 2012).
-Therefore, in this study, insurance data are used as a proxy for flood damage.

-The main objective of this paper is to estimate changes in the probability of damaging flood events with global warming of 1.5, 2 and 3 °C above the pre-industrial levels, taking into account different socioeconomic scenarios.
-To do this, we analyse the relationship between heavy precipitation and flood-damage estimates from insurance datasets in two western Mediterranean regions, namely the Valencian Community and Catalonia regions of Spain.
-We use an ensemble of seven regional climate model (RCM) simulations and five different socioeconomic scenarios to study future changes in these relationships.

-This article is organized as follows.
-After an Introduction, the Methods section describes the study region, the data used and the methodology describing the model developed for the present climate, and the treatment applied for the future precipitation and population projections.
+Therefore, in this study, insurance data is used as a proxy for flood damage. - 10 The main objective of this paper is to estimate changes in the probability of damaging flood events with global warming of 1.5, 2 and 3 °C above the preindustrial levels, taking into account different socioeconomic scenarios.
+To do this, we analyse the relationship between heavy precipitation and flood damage estimates from insurance datasets in two western Mediterranean regions, namely the Valencian Community and Catalonia regions of Spain.
+We use an ensemble of seven regional climate model simulations and 5 different socioeconomic scenarios to study future changes in these relationships. - 15 This article is organised as follows.
+After an Introduction, the Methods section describes the study region, the data used and the methodology describing the model developed for the present climate as well as the treatment applied for the future precipitation and population projections.
 Then, the Results and discussion section presents the statistical models developed, the analysis of the future data, and the probability of flood damage with global warming, comparing our results with those obtained in other studies.
-Finally, a section describing the limitations of the study and possible future research is presented, followed by the Conclusions, which summarize the main findings of this study.
+Finally, a section describing the limitations of the study and possible future research is presented followed by 20 the Conclusions, which summarises summarise the main findings of this study.